Sexual Assault……What is it?

 Shock, fatigue, sadness, anger, nightmares, guilt, panic, isolation, self-blame, tearfulness, memory problems, relationship problems, intrusive thoughts, confusion and sense of loss.

-Headaches, aches and pains, overeating, loss of appetite, decreased performance levels and sleep disorders.
+Headaches, aches and pains, overeating, loss of appetite, decreased performance levels, social isolation and sleep disorders.

 What To Expect